neuroethology/MARS_pycocotools/README.md

 The code is largely unchanged, however the sigmas used for Object Keypoint Similarity have been modified to reflect the values estimated from the MARS dataset; this change was made in pycocotools/cocoeval.py.
 The Matlab and Lua versions of the original CoCo API have been removed for simplicity.

 ### Installation
+Requirements:
-Installation on Windows requires Microsoft Visual C++ Build Tools from [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+* Microsoft Visual C++ Build Tools- download from [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+* Cython - call `pip install cython`.

 To install locally, call:
 `python setup.py build_ext --inplace`